 -

-A 7" fillet knife with a tapered tip, forged from high-carbon stainless steel for precision.
+A 7" black fillet knife made from high-carbon German stainless steel with an angled bolster for enhanced precision and comfort.

 -